xaur/notes/proposal-process.md

 ### if the vote passed

+- [ ] optionally tweet about the success and what's next
 - [ ] keep the community updated on how the work is progressing
   * immediately after the vote passed, post a short update noting when the work will begin and when first results are expected
   * post progress updates periodically, say every 2-4 weeks, I recommend submitting them to the [proposals](https://github.com/decredcommunity/proposals) repository